-Most sales go smoothly, but occasionally there maby be a problem.
-Our resolution process helps buyers and sellers resolve issues with items.
+Most sales go smoothly, but occasionally there may be a problem.
+We help buyers and sellers work together to resolve issues with transactions.

 Provide tracking information

-If a buyer contacts us about an item that hasn't been received, you can resolve the case by providing proof of delivery.
-We'll ask you to provide tracking information for your case that shows:
+If a buyer opens a request about an item that they haven't received, you can resolve the request by providing proof of delivery.
+We ask you to provide tracking information that shows:

 The date of delivery (which shows you shipped the item within your stated handling time).

-The buyer's address, displaying at least the city/state or ZIP code (or the equivalent) of the address shown on either eBay's Order Details page or PayPal's Transaction Details page.
+The buyer's address, displaying at least the city and state or ZIP code of the address shown on either the Order Details page or PayPal's Transaction Details page.

-For items $750 or more (or local currency equivalent), proof of recipient's signature.
+For items valued at $750 or more, proof of recipient's signature.

-If an item was shipped without tracking information, please let us know.
-We'll review the situation, but may still find you responsible for refunding the buyer if the item hasn't yet arrived.
+If you shipped an item without tracking information, you can ask us to step in and help.
+We review the situation, but may still find you responsible for refunding the buyer if the item hasn't yet arrived.

-If the buyer asked for a refund, and you haven't yet shipped the item, you can issue a refund, including the cost of the item and original shipping.
-Go to the eBay Resolution Center, and review the buyer's case.
+If the buyer asked for a refund, and you haven't yet shipped the item, refund the buyer, including the cost of the item and original shipping.

-Once the case has been resolved, you'll receive a final value fee credit.
+Once the request for a refund is complete, you receive a final value fee credit.

 Offer another solution

-If the buyer still wants the item, and you can provide it, you can ship the item immediately with tracking or Delivery Confirmation information.
-Upload the tracking information to the eBay Resolution Center, so the buyer knows when the item will arrive.
+If the buyer still wants the item, and you can provide it, you can ship the item immediately with tracking information.
+Upload the tracking information to My eBay or Seller Hub, so the buyer knows when the item will arrive.

 You can always offer another solution, as well.
-It's important that you and the buyer try to come to an agreement, and the buyer is happy with the outcome.
-Please contact the buyer through the eBay Resolution Center, so there's a record of communications and we know the status of the case.
+It's important that you and the buyer try to come to an agreement.
+Contact the buyer through Messages in My eBay or Seller Hub, so there's a record of communications.

 More about refunds

-Once a case is opened, funds in your PayPal account (related only to that sale) may be put on hold.
-When the buyer is satisfied, or we find in your favor, the funds are again available for use.
+Once the buyer opens a request for an item they didn't receive, funds related to the sale in your PayPal account may be put on hold.
+When you resolve the situation with the buyer, or we find in your favor, the funds are again available for use.